Argentine group IDs 128th person taken during ‘Dirty War’

-BUENOS AIRES, Argentina — An Argentine human rights group says DNA tests have determined the identity of a person taken from his mother as a baby by the country’s former dictatorship.
-That brings the number of such cases to 128.
+BUENOS AIRES, Argentina — DNA tests have determined the identity of a person taken from his mother as a baby by Argentina’s former dictatorship, a human rights group said Friday, bringing the number of such cases to 128.

-The Grandmothers of the Plaza de Mayo said Friday that the person is the biological son of Rosario del Carmen Ramos.
+The Grandmothers of the Plaza de Mayo said that the person who was identified only by the name Marcos is the biological son of Rosario del Carmen Ramos.

+“It was an emotional shock,” said Camilo Suleiman, one of his half-siblings.

+“We want to know his whole life story in 20 seconds.
+This is the restitution of 42 years of love that has yet to be lived.”

-Officials during the dictatorship have been convicted of organizing the theft of babies from political prisoners who were often executed.
+Officials during the dictatorship have been convicted of organizing the systematic theft of babies from political prisoners who were often executed.
+About 500 or so newborns were whisked away and raised by surrogate families.
+Several hundred have yet to be accounted for.

 Human rights group estimate that more than 30,000 people were jailed, tortured, killed or forcibly disappeared during the 1976-1983 dictatorship.